What remains once a building has fulfilled its purpose? How are its layers of memory and past existence made visible or erased?

 Positioned in this state of liminality, degradation and material existentialism, one building prompts such questions.
 The area surrounding Rodic Davidson Architects serves as the point of departure for Residue, where we focused on the fate of the building once known as The Cochrane Theatre: a building anticipating demolition and redevelopment.

-Unique for its locality, the building holds a Certificate of Immunity (COI) that prevents it from becoming a nationally protected or ‘listed’ building - significant alteration to its fabric and structure is permitted, and arguably encouraged.
+Unique for its locality, the building holds a Certificate of Immunity (COI) that prevents it from becoming nationally protected as a ‘listed’ building - significant alteration to its fabric and structure is permitted, and arguably, encouraged.
 Its current construction is therefore condemned to a residual existence.

 Residue